chiujuanmario/goal_app/README.md

-# Goals App - React Native using Expo
+# Goals App - ExpressJS and Moongose